GavinAF/Realm-Commands/README.md

 2. Enter your information into `conf.py`

+3. Invite spare account to Realm

+4. OP/Promote the account using the Realm's control panel

+5. Accept invite on spare account through Minecraft client

-3. Run `main.py` to start the bot:
+6. Run `main.py` to start the bot:
     ```
     python main.py
     ```
-4. OP/Promote the account using the realm's control panel

-5. Recommend putting bot account into spectator mode
+7. Recommend putting bot account into spectator mode

 ## Commands
 All commands have a prefix of !